Transportation & Logistics

 Air Traffic Controller Salary Overview

-The Air Traffic Controller is a sought-after profession in the United States with a median annual salary of $137,380.
-Compensation typically ranges from $73,600 for entry-level positions to $198,200 for experienced professionals in high-demand markets.
+The Air Traffic Controller is one of the most important roles in the Transportation & Logistics sector of the US economy in 2026.
+With a median annual salary of $137,380, compensation for this position ranges from $73,600 at the entry level to $198,200 for highly experienced professionals in top-paying markets.

 Salary Range: The typical Air Traffic Controller in the US earns between $73,600 and $198,200 per year, with a median of $137,380.